mjoannou/audiovisual-moments-in-time/README.md

 # audiovisual-moments-in-time

-The ratings are recorded in participant_ratings.csv.
+The raw ratings are recorded in raw_video_ratings.csv.
 Each row corresponds to a video rating.
 As each video was rated 3 times, each video has 3 separate rows, distributed throughout the file.
 Each row contains:

 | Field          | Description                                     |
 | -------------- |:-----------------------------------------------:|